 Benefits of Parivrtta Janu Sirsasana (Revolved Head to Knee Pose)

 - Parivrtta Janu Sirsasana stimulates the liver, kidneys and other vital abdominal organs.

 - Revolved Head to Knee Pose is a very good pose for that stretches your hamstrings, shoulders, and spine.

 - Release stress and fatigue and reduces anxiety.

 - Good in Headache.

 Don’t come upward quickly in the twisted position coz this results injuries.
 If you are suffering from mild digestive system problems or suffering from diarrhea, don’t perform this Asana.
 All the yogic activities need guidance, so practice all the Asana in under the supervision of an expert person.
-If you have a medical history then concern you doctor before practicing.
-In early stage you are not able to fully perform this asana, do as much as you can or per your capabilities.
-This Asana needs lots of practice, so for this, you are good in other stretching and flexibility Asana or Basic level of Asana.
+If you have a medical history then concern you, doctor, before practicing.
+In early-stage you are not able to fully perform this asana, do as much as you can or per your capabilities.
+This Asana needs lots of practice, so for this, you are good at other stretching and flexibility Asana or Basic level of Asana.

 “Daily Practice is important; if you really want benefits so keep practicing”